gianlucafrei/EventBank/hand-in-1.md

 main workflow.
 However, this more as a demonstration rather than functionality.

 The email notification event messages are described in more detail in the next section.

+During the setup of Camunda with Kafka messaging I had a lot of errors running the project.
+One reason for this was the use of Spring Cloud Stream Kafka and Spring Kafka in combination.
+A further issue about that was, that I based my implementation on Lab06 initially.
+It was rather confusing at the beginning to make the switch to cloud stream, especially with the message dto and the correlation id.
+This took a lot of time to implement correctly.
+In hindsight, it would have been better to implement the code with the Cloud Stream messaging setup from scratch, instead of relying on the lab as the base and just use some concepts from it.
+After the initial setup I really enjoyed working on it.
+Especially Camunda is fascinating and fun to use.
+I learned a lot about how to create main and alternative workflows, much more than I could actually implement in this project.
+In Spring Cloud Stream Kafka I spent a lot of time trying to figure out the different configuration possibilities, message delivery guarantees and scaling operations.
+However, many of it is very complex to implement since Kafka offers endless possibilities in this area.

 ## Implementation of the Notifications (E2)